MiguelRocha2001/PS-Monitor-IoT-System/README.md

         - Go to website project and lunch the website, using webpack;
         - Go to MCU project and load the firmware in the MCU;
 - Using Docker:
-    - Go to "/Backend/iot\_data\_server" folder and use dokcer-compose to lunch the
+    - Go to "/Backend/iot\_data\_server" folder and use dokcer-compose to lunch the system.
+The docker-compose file is already configured to lunch the Postgres DB, InfluxDB and the Spring server.
+The website is served as static content, in Spring server.

 Instructions:
-- Without Docker:
 - Load MCU firmware in device:
         - Go to "/MCU/IoT\_System\_MCU" folder
         - Connect ESP32-S2 to the computer, with the appropriate USB cable.
         - \$ idf.py build
         - \$ idf.py -p PORT flash monitor (for example using COM5)
         - Last two steps can be automated by using the VS Code Expressive IDF plugin.

-        - After the MCU initializes, it will, eventually, try to connect to the Wi-Fi...
-        - Use the ESP Touch Android application to connect the ESP32-S2 to pass the Wi-Fi credentials, along with the Device ID.
+- Without Docker:
     - Database lunch:
         - Make sure there is a Postgres DB running on port 5432;
         - Make sure there is a InfluxDB running on port 8086;